chtoucas/Narvalo.NET/docs/Issues.md

 - Create symbol packages (or use GitLink?).
 - Apply security attributes?

+### Documentation with docfx

+- Documentation:
+  * Version & dependencies.
+  * Changelog
+  * Icons in Wiki
+  * GitHub projects.

+* Provide a better style.
+* External links via `<see cref="!:" />` are not understood by docfx.
+* NamespaceDocs are not understood by docfx, rewrite needed.
+* `<content markup="commonmark">` is not understood, rewrite needed.
+* Reference the MSDN package without version attached.
+* Build tasks (clean, build)

 ### Security

 - Review the (usefulness)[https://github.com/dotnet/corefx/issues/12592] of the security attributes: